 Assessments and Survey Reports

 CVT’s Research team conducts mental health assessments in locations where survivors of torture live, ensuring that we understand the needs before we begin extending rehabilitative care.
+Below are several of these assessments.

 Assessing Refugee Mental Health in Tigray, Ethiopia: A Representative Survey of Adi Harush and Mai Ayni Camps